Lemoncode/bootcamp-backend/00-stack-documental/05-cloud/03-queue-and-serverless/01-config/README.md

 ```

-We are going to install a official recommended library which implements AMQP 0-9-1 protocol, [amqp-client](https://github.com/cloudamqp/amqp-client.js).
+We are going to install an official recommended library which implements AMQP 0-9-1 protocol, [amqp-client](https://github.com/cloudamqp/amqp-client.js).

 ```bash
 cd back